-Dodd-Frank Act whistleblower protections and rewards
+Dodd Frank whistleblower protections and rewards

 What is the Dodd-Frank Act?

 The Dodd-Frank Act is a major Wall Street reform law that was signed into law on July 21, 2010.
+If you are a Dodd Frank whistleblower, keep reading to learn how to proceed with your case.

 Does the Dodd-Frank Act contain whistleblower protections for corporate employees?